Measurement of the branching fraction ratios $R(D^{+})$ and $R(D^{*+})$ using muonic $\tau$ decays

 The ratios of the signal and normalisation yields are corrected for the relative efficiencies and the $\tau^{-} \to \mu^{-} \neumb \nu_{\tau}$ branching fraction~\cite{PDG2022}.
 This results in the following

 where the first uncertainties are statistical and the second systematic.
 The correlation coefficient between the two measurements is \corr.
-These results are \compatibility from the SM predictions and 1.09$\,\sigma$ from the world average~\cite{HFLAV21}.
+These results are \compatibility from the average~\cite{HFLAV21} of SM predictions~\cite{Bigi:2016mdz,Gambino:2019sif,Bordone:2019vic,Bernlochner:2017jka,Jaiswal:2017rve,BaBar:2019vpl,Martinelli:2021onb}, $R(D)=0.298\pm0.004$ and $R(D^*)=0.254\pm0.005$, and 1.09$\,\sigma$ from the world average~\cite{HFLAV21}.
 These are the first measurements of \RDp and \RDstp using the $\Dp\to \Km\pip\pip$ decay mode at \lhcb, the first analysis which uses tracker-only simulation and the first measurement to use HAMMER during the minimisation procedure of the likelihood fit.
 Assuming isospin symmetry between the charged and neutral decays, a combination with other \lhcb measurements~\cite{LHCb-PAPER-2022-052,LHCb-PAPER-2022-039} results in $R(D)=0.335 \pm 0.052$ and $R(D^{\ast})= 0.279 \pm 0.019$, with a correlation coefficient of $-0.30$.
+This combination is also consistent with the SM prediction.
 Contributions to the systematic uncertainties due to sources common across the measurements are conservatively assumed to be 100\% correlated.
 These contributions include the uncertainty associated with the form factors and branching fractions constrained from external measurements.
 The precision of these measurements is primarily limited by the size of the signal and control samples, so more precise measurements are expected with future \lhcb datasets.